rishav781/New_MCP/README.md

 The server will listen on `http://localhost:8000` by default (port can be changed via the `PORT` environment variable).

+## Claude Desktop Integration

+To use this MCP server with Claude Desktop:

+1. **Copy the MCP Configuration**: Copy the `mcp.json` file to your Claude Desktop configuration directory (usually `~/.claude/` or similar)

+2. **Start the Server**: Use one of the startup methods above to start the MCP server

+3. **Connect from Claude Desktop**: Claude Desktop will automatically detect and connect to the running server

+The server provides 5 category-based tools for comprehensive pCloudy device and automation management.

 ## ✅ Enhanced Features

 ### 🎯 Category-Based Architecture Benefits

-- **Simplified Interface**: 4 meta-tools instead of 17 individual tools
+- **Simplified Interface**: 5 meta-tools instead of 17 individual tools
 - **Logical Grouping**: Related operations organized under single tools
 - **Intelligent Routing**: System automatically selects correct method based on action
 - **Cleaner Documentation**: Easier to understand and maintain